tunecino/yii2-nested-rest/README.md

 POST /players/9/skills
 {name: 'dribble', level: 10}

+# update the 'level' attribute in the junction table related to player 9 and skill 2
+PUT /players/9/skills/2
+{level: 11}

-# remove skill 3 from player 2
+# unlink skill 3 and player 2
 DELETE /players/2/skills/3

 # get all players out of team 2